dmwm/cms-htcondor-es/README.md

 Generic attributes:
 - `RecordTime`: When the job exited the queue or when the JSON document was last updated, whichever came first.
 Use this field for time-based queries.
+- `GlobalJobId`: Use to uniquely identify individual jobs.
 - `BenchmarkJobDB12`: An estimate of the per-core performance of the machine the job last ran on, based on the `DB12` benchmark.
 Higher is better.
 - `CoreHr`: The number of core-hours utilized by the job.
 If the job lasted for